-In the event of a cancellation or postponement for more than 24 hours, entry fees shall be returned.
+In the event of a cancellation or postponement for more than 24 hours, entry fees shall be returned, less a reasonable deduction in respect of costs already incurred by the event organisers prior to the event's cancellation or postponement.
+The quantum of the deduction shall be calculated in consultation with MSA ManCom.